-Your first step is to call the Human Relations Office and speak to the Human Relations Liaison at: 610-437-7743
+Your first step is to call the Human Relations Office and speak to the Mayor's Liaison by calling 610-437-7743

 The Mayor's Liaison will discuss your concern with you.
 If you want to file a formal complaint, the Mayor's Liaison will set up an appointment for you to come into the office in Allentown City Hall at 435 Hamilton Street.